List of DC Comics characters: F: Second version

 A second version of Firehawk later appears as the Firestorm of France.

 Powers and abilities of Firehawk

 Firehawk has a wide array of thermal and radioactive powers.
 She can create bird-like wings of atomic flame and fly at high speeds.
 She can fire blasts of fiery thermal energy or bursts of searing radiation.
 She can lower her molecular density to the point that she can fly through solid matter.
 She can even manipulate energy fields, such as draining stolen energy back from Parasite.
 In Crisis on Infinite Earths, she is shown creating a new costume for herself by rearranging molecules.

 Firehawk in other media

 The Lorraine Reilly incarnation of Firehawk appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.

 Fisherman

-Fisherman is the name of several fictional characters appearing in American comic books published by DC Comics.
+Fisherman is the name of several characters appearing in American comic books published by DC Comics.

 Kurt Hartmann

 Kurt Hartmann is a fisherman-themed criminal and an enemy of Doctor Mid-Nite.